LinuxCommandLibrary

 --config file

-Use alternate pacman configuration
+Use an alternate pacman configuration file.

 --dbpath path

-Use alternate database path
+Use an alternate database path.

 CAVEATS